 Visitors Medical Insurance for Travelers in Georgia - FAQs

-Why buy visitors medical insurance before travelling to Georgia?
+Why buy visitors medical insurance before traveling to Georgia?

 What should I look for in my Georgia travel medical insurance?